felangel/bloc/docs/coreconcepts.md

 ?> **Note**: `onError` and `onChange` work the exact same way for both `Bloc` and `Cubit` instances.

-!> Any unhandled exceptions which occur within `mapEventToState` are also reported to `onError`.
+!> Any unhandled exceptions that occur within `mapEventToState` are also reported to `onError`.

 ## Cubit vs. Bloc

-Now that we've covered the basics of the `Cubit` and `Bloc` classes, you might be wondering in what cases should you use `Cubit` and in what cases should you use `Bloc`.
+Now that we've covered the basics of the `Cubit` and `Bloc` classes, you might be wondering when you should use `Cubit` and when you should use `Bloc`.

 ### Cubit Advantages

 #### Simplicity

 One of the biggest advantages of using `Cubit` is simplicity.
 When creating a `Cubit`, we only have to define the state as well as the functions which we want to expose to change the state.
-This approach is generally a lot easier to understand and there is less code involved.
+In comparison, when creating a `Bloc`, we have to define the states, events, and the `mapEventToState` implementation.
+This makes `Cubit` easier to understand and there is less code involved.

-We can take a look at the two counter implementations:
+Now let's take a look at the two counter implementations:

 ##### CounterCubit